- 1 IT and the experience era.

 The modern CIO has a broad business background that includes both IT know-how and a firm grasp on business goals and processes.
 They know how to apply tech decisions in a way that can help the entire business, not just to make life easier for specific teams.
 This role comes with many process and political issues, but today’s CIOs are ready for the challenge.

 Digital transformation comes with security and privacy risks, but that’s nothing new for a CIO.
 They deal with compliance and security constantly.
 What keeps them up at night is finding a way to stay ahead of the technology curve.
 As leaders, they need to understand all implications of how each tech decision will push the business forward without causing more issues on the back end.

 They also need to partner with other execs and departments.
 A common vision of focusing everything on the experience will only happen if all leaders from the top down believe in it.
-Departments like marketing and IT may have equal but separate powers, and the CIO knows that the only way to succeed is to modernize your own team and be prepared to reach across the chasm to embrace other departments.
+Departments like marketing and IT may have equal but separate powers and the CIO knows that the only way to succeed is to modernise your own team and be prepared to reach across the chasm to embrace other departments.
 Involving both sides early and often through open collaboration is the best way to get the most experience value from technology investments.

 The CIO's new best friend.